Long-term tooth loss can significantly impact oral health and overall well-being.

 - Implant-Supported Dental Bridge

 - An implant-supported bridge is a dental prosthesis used to replace multiple missing teeth.
-It is a dental bridge that relies on dental implants for support and stability.
+It relies on dental implants for support and stability.

 Each dental treatment option has its advantages and considerations, and the best option depends on factors such as the number of missing teeth, jawbone health, oral health condition, and individual preferences.